 Asana’s UI offers intuitive and flexible features.
 Users can easily switch between multiple views in a toolbar at the top of their workspace, which allows them to see a project’s tasks as a list, bulletin board, Gantt chart-style timeline, and calendar.
 This ensures Asana is hyper-customizable for individual users and teams alike.

 One of the most highly praised benefits of Asana is its massive number of integrations with third-party apps, which allow users to streamline their work.
-With partnerships with some of the most popular workplace platforms, tools, and software, from Microsoft Teams and Slack to Salesforce and GitHub, any company will find useful Asana integrations to ensure their team is on the same page.
+With partnerships with some of the most popular workplace platforms, tools, and software, from Slack to Salesforce and GitHub, any company will find useful Asana integrations to ensure their team is on the same page.

 Drawbacks of Using Asana